There are lots of ways to skin a cat, and four ways to get up a climb. Here they are: use often, and in any combination you need.

 Also, an easier gear/higher cadence means you’ll be able to climb longer with fatigue setting in later.
 Your legs will quickly tire out pushing a heavy gear at a low cadence.
 Make sure your bike is geared appropriately.
 If you’re climbing up your favorite grade and you can only maintain 45 rpm before red lining in your easiest gear, you might want to consider smaller front chain rings.

 The video above illustrates the transition from seated to crouched climb.
 You’ll notice as the terrain pitches up momentarily (the rocks on the trail) Courtney raises off the saddle and comes forward while keeping her torso down.
-She does to keep even weight on the tires which prevents the front of the bike from getting light and potentially coming off the ground.
+She does this to keep even weight on the tires which prevents the front of the bike from getting light and potentially coming off the ground.

 The Standing Climb has two variations.
 It is used if your seated-climb muscles are getting tired and you want to get a break.
 Shift into two harder gears, come out of the saddle and use your body weight to help turn the pedals over.
 Changing from a seated or crouched climb position to a standing climb allows you to give one set of muscles a rest while you use a different set.